Are you tired of tiny little bricks of bread that taste like cardboard and cost a fortune?

 Depending on the recipe, you may need to handle the dough.
 A little water or oil on your hands will help to keep it from sticking to you.

-An ice cream scoop works well for getting the dough from the bowl to the pan.
-It helps to keep some air in the product and also to measure how much dough goes in the pan.
+Most gluten free bread recipes will have you take the dough directly from the bowl to the pan.
+An ice cream scoop works well for this.
+It helps to keep some air in the dough and also to measure how much dough goes in the pan.
 One scoop for buns, three to five for a loaf depending on the size of the pan.

 I like doing rolls or buns in muffin tins because it helps them keep their structure and raise up taller.
 You can also scoop them out onto parchment.
 You’ll get a thinner, flatter bun that works well for hamburgers.
 Be careful not to overcook.
 For loaves, smaller pans work best.